-The CSLA BOS Code of Ethics and Standards of Professional Conduct are fundamental to the values of the CSLP designation and essential to achieving its mission.
-All designees are required to complete and adhere to the ethics agreement prior to sitting for the CSLP Exam.
-Failure to comply will result in disciplinary action include revocation of the CSLP designation.
+The CSLA Board of Standards Code of Ethics and Standards of Professional Conduct are fundamental to the values of the CSLP designation and essential to achieving its mission to help student loan borrowers and financial professionals become fully informed about strategies, risks, and rewards associated with the variety of student loan repayment options.

 Act with integrity, competence, and care.